Poitiers Cathedral

 Poitiers Cathedral (Cathédrale Saint-Pierre de Poitiers) is a Roman Catholic church in Poitiers, France.
 It is the seat of the Archbishop of Poitiers.
+It is famous because of the romanesque Crucifixion Window, one of the earliest examples of stained glass in Europe, marked by its beautiful Chartres Blue elements.

 History

 Its construction began in 1162 by Henry II of England and Eleanor of Aquitaine on the ruins of a Roman basilica, and work was well advanced by the end of the 12th century.
 It is the largest medieval monument in the city of Poitiers.

 Architecture

 It is the best known example of a hall church of the Angevin Gothic style.
 It consists of a nave flanked on either side by an aisle.
 The nave and aisles are almost equal in height and width, all three of which decrease towards the west, thus enhancing the perspective.
 Its length is 308 ft, and the keystone of the central vaulted roof is 89 ft above the pavement.
 The exterior generally has a heavy appearance.
 The facade, which is broad relative to its height, has unfinished side-towers 105 ft and 110 ft tall, begun in the 13th century.